 Assets costing £1,500 or more are capitalised as tangible fixed assets and are carried at cost, net of depreciation and any provision for impairment.
-The Trust has recognised a site improvement asset in line with the Academies Accounts Direction 2019 to 2020 guidance, given where the site is not recognised as land and buildings within the financial statements.
+The Trust has recognised a site improvement asset given where the site is not recognised as land and buildings within the financial statements.